chromaui/chromatic-docs/src/content/snapshot/troubleshooting-snapshots.md

 - Identical changes between builds: This means the snapshots are accurately showing bonafide UI changes that need your verification.
 Continue the [UI Tests workflow](/docs/test#verify-ui-changes) as usual.

-- Different changes between builds: This means there are inconsistent snapshots which are introducing false positives to your visual tests.
-Learn how to use the [Snapshot Tracer Viewer](#debug-inconsistent-snapshots-with-trace-viewer) to identify the root cause and checkout our recommendations for [improving snapshot consistency](#improve-snapshot-consistency).
+Different changes between builds: This means inconsistent snapshots are introducing false positives to your visual tests.
+Learn how to use the [Snapshot Tracer Viewer](#debug-snapshots-with-trace-viewer-beta) to identify the root cause and check out our recommendations for [improving snapshot consistency](#improve-snapshot-consistency).

 When there are potential rendering inconsistencies in a rerun build, Chromatic will call them out in a message.
 ![Inconsistent snapshot detection](../../images/build-detail-inconsistent-snapshot-detection.png)